-Communities have the ability Community-led governance has Facilitators, chairs, and to set the agenda, frame the the ability to alter the sampling others involved in the topic, and overall, control the and recruitment strategy. facilitation and deliberation terms, organisation, and management of the citizens' with Model 1).
+Communities have the ability Community-led governance has Facilitators, chairs, and to set the agenda, frame the the ability to alter the sampling others involved in the topic, and overall, control the and recruitment strategy.

+facilitation and deliberation may be PMIMG (overlaps management of the citizens' with Model 1).